Frontier Accord

 - The game creator is the manager.
 In the game lobby, the manager ticks which connected people are players; unticked people are viewers.

-- The manager can change game options, load saves, choose who plays, and start the campaign.
+- The manager can change game options, load saves, choose who plays, drag the turn order cards to choose who starts when, and start the campaign.
 Other connected people wait as players or viewers.

 - The game lobby has a 60 minute gathering timer so players have time to join before the manager starts.